-Development expenditure relates to costs incurred in developing MRI image analysis tools for the diagnosis and clinical management of human disease.
+Development expenditure relates to costs incurred in developing MRI tools for the diagnosis and clinical management of human disease.

-During the current financial year this development has related to a faster version of FerriScan, a cardiac iron assessment MRI tool and the next stage of development of a MRI based liver fibrosis and liver fat assessment tool.
+During the current financial year this development has related to a faster version of FerriScan, a cardiac iron assessment MRI tool and the next stage of a liver fibrosis assessment MRI tool.